 Types of 3 Fund Portfolios: Choosing your Asset Allocation

-The most effort you need to exert when setting up this lazy portfolio is deciding how much of your capital to allocate to each of the three funds.
+The most effort you need to exert when setting up this lazy portfolio is deciding the level of capital to allocate to each of the three funds.

 This topic is hotly debated, but there are a few basic options to be aware of.
-Obviously, you are not limited to the three examples below, but they are a good start.
+Obviously, you are not limited to the three examples below, but they are a good start to building a balanced portfolio.

-The first and simplest breakdown would be to assign an equal amount of capital to each fund in the portfolio.
+The first and simplest breakdown would be to assign an equal amount of capital to each of the 3 funds in the portfolio.

 Another popular option is to assign 80% of your funds to stocks and the remaining 20% to bonds.